CR-Formula/CR-Formula.github.io/docs/firmware/build_environment.md

 3. Once the device is shared, you are able to attach it to WSL by running the command `usbipd attach --busid <BUS_ID> --wsl` again replacing `<BUS_ID>` with the ID of your device.
 To make sure that this command worked, you are able to open a WSL terminal and run the command `lsusb` which should now show the STMicroelectronics device.

 ## Uploading and Debugging the Code
-To debug and upload code, we use the Cortex-Debug extension.
-This extension uses 2 configuration files in the `.vscode` folder: `settings.json` and `launch.json`.
-Basic versions of these files are provided in the repository and can be modified if needed.
-You must build the code using the `make` command at least once before you attempt to use the Cortex-Debug configuration.
-- `settings.json` has 3 important keys: `cortex-debug.armToolchainPath`, `cortex-debug.gdbPath`, and `cortex-debug.stutilPath`.
-All of these file paths are universal in WSL/Ubuntu and should be the same if you setup your dev environment by following the directions above.
-- `launch.json` configures the debugging profile for Cortex-Debug.
-The default values in this file should also work well apart from two: `svdFile` and `device`. `svdFile` is the path to an SVD file for the microcontroller that you are using and SVD file tells the debugger what peripherals are at what memory addresses and allows for easier debugging.
-The device will need to match the microcontroller on whichever board you are debugging.

-1. Once these files are configured, go to the run and debug window on the left column in VSCode (Looks like a play button with a bug) and you should see an option called Cortex Debug.
-With the Cortex Debug option selected, press the green play button.

-2. This will create a debug menu at the top of the screen to control the debug session which gives you options such as step over, step into, and step out as well as reset and end session.

-3. At the bottom of the left column, there is also a `xPeripherials` option.
-These are the register values of the device you are debugging and are very useful to find issues.

-4. Finally, you are able to set breakpoints by clicking the red dot next to the line number you want to place the breakpoint at.
-This will stop the code while it is running so that you can look at the register values.

 # Tips
 1. You can open a WSL terminal by searching for Ubuntu or WSL in windows search